Find a plan.

 But provider networks are often limited with Medicare Advantage plans, and out-of-pocket costs are typically higher than a person would have if they opted for Original Medicare plus a Medigap plan.
 In short, there are pros and cons either way, and no one-size-fits-all solution.

-Medicare Advantage in Texas
+Frequently asked questions about Medicare in Texas

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules.
 There are ten different plan designs (differentiated by letters, A through N), and the benefits offered by a particular plan (Plan A, Plan F, etc.) are the same from one insurer to another.

-Unlike other private Medicare coverage (Medicare Advantage and Medicare Part D plans), there is no annual open enrollment window for Medigap plans.
+Unlike other Medicare plan coverage (Medicare Advantage and Medicare Part D prescription drug plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
 This window starts when a person is at least 65 and enrolled in Medicare Part B (you have to be enrolled in both Part A and Part B to buy a Medigap plan).

 Although disabled Americans under the age of 65 are eligible for Medicare, federal rules do not guarantee access to Medigap plans for people who are under 65.
 But the majority of the states — including Texas — have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.
 Texas law requires Medigap insurers to offer at least Medigap Plan A to disabled enrollees under age 65, during the six-month period that begins when they’re enrolled in Medicare Part B. Medigap Plan A is the least comprehensive of the Medigap plans, but it will cover the 20% Part B coinsurance that the enrollee would otherwise have to pay out-of-pocket.